 Magnolia House.
-Set to open in Fall 2009, the Magnolia House will be a housing facility exclusively for freshman, offering suite-style living and the same amenities of the Palmetto House.
+Opened in Fall 2009, the Magnolia House is a housing facility exclusively for freshman, offering suite-style living and the same amenities of the Palmetto House.

 Palmetto Villas.
 The University obtained ownership of this 12-building apartment complex in 1997.
-Each two-bedroom unit is furnished, air-conditioned, and has a kitchen with stove, refrigerator, dishwater and disposal.
+Each two-bedroom unit is furnished, air-conditioned, and has a kitchen with stove and refrigerator.
 All units are networked as part of the USC Upstate system.
-A recreation area with pool, laundry and basketball and volleyball courts is available.
+A recreation area with basketball and volleyball courts is available.
 Palmetto Villas houses 348 upperclassman.

 John M. Rampey Center.
-Opened in 1992, this 6,200-square-foot facility is primarily used for professional development and corporate training and continuing education classes.
-No academic classes utilize this facility.
+Opened in 1992, this 6,200-square-foot facility houses the Center for Student Success, Academic Support Center, Career Center and Opportunity Network.

 The Louis P. Howell Athletic Complex.
-The Athletic Complex is located in the northern section of the campus and includes the County University Soccer Stadium, Spartanburg County Youth Soccer Fields, Cleveland S. Harley Baseball Stadium, Cyrill Softball Stadium and Tennis Complex.
+The Athletic Complex is located in the northern section of the campus and includes the County University Soccer Stadium, Spartanburg County Youth Soccer Fields, Cleveland S. Harley Baseball Stadium, Cyrill Softball Stadium and

+Tennis Complex.
 These facilities are part of the recent construction and expansion efforts, which brings all athletic venues on campus, thus creating a greater sense of a campus community.